ankitrajbiswal/Voice-Assistant/README.md

-## Voice-Asisstant in JAVA
+## Voice-Assistant in JAVA
-This is a minor project which is based on Voice Asisstant using JAVA and Sphinx Library.
+This is a minor project which is based on Voice Assistant using JAVA and Sphinx Library.

 # About
 Now a days, Amazon Alexa, Google Asisstant, Siri and Cortana are very famous.
 This project is just a small attempt to replicate the same concept.
 In this voice asisstant, user will give a voice commands for opening certain websites and these websites will be opened by the default web browser of the user.